GrowTopline/todo-interview/README.md

 We'd really like to see every part of your development process, so please _record your screen while you work_.

 In addition to writing the code required by the instructions, write down your answers to the questions in the instructions directly in this README file.
+Most of the questions are open ended, and you don't need to make your code handle the questions below each prompt.
+Please do discuss how you would make your code handle those questions.
+Clear writing and expressing your ideas is just as valuable as writing great code.

 ## Getting started